artalar/reatom/docs/src/pages/packages/logger.md

 ## Usage

-All atoms and actions with names logs automatically
+All atoms and actions with names or without underscore logs automatically

 ```ts
 import { connectLogger, createLogBatched } from '@reatom/logger'